Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.2 - Non-Primitive DataType/README.md

 ### Q. When to Use ❓
 ✅ When you need a fixed set of values (e.g., days of the week, directions, user roles).
+✅ When you want to improve code readability and prevent invalid values.